geohackweek/preliminary/_episodes/04-missing-maps.md

 - "How do I use the editor and save my work?"
 objectives:
 - Gain familiarity with Missing Maps
-- Create a OpenStreetMap account
+- Create an OpenStreetMap account
 - Find a suitable HOTOSM task
 - Become familiar with the digitization editor
 - Make a contribution to open-source data